athowes/multi-agyw/README.md

 * `data`: copies of data used in the reports
 * `tutorials`: miscellaneous code used to study models etc.

+## R packages

+Note that this repository requires a particular branch of the `naomi.utils` package, which can be installed from Github via:

+`devtools::install_github("athowes/naomi.utils", ref = "sexbehav-vars-adam")`

 ## How to run and commit reports

 After installing [`orderly`](https://github.com/vimc/orderly) (from either CRAN or Github) a report, let's say called `example`, may be run by: